cerb/cerb.github.io/_guides/integrations/ldap/configure-plugin.md

 # Introduction

-Enterprises commonly store contact information throughout the their organization using an open industry standard called **Lightweight Directory Access Protocol (LDAP)**[^ldap].
+Enterprises commonly store and share contact information throughout their organization using an open industry standard called **Lightweight Directory Access Protocol (LDAP)**[^ldap].
 This can serve as a corporate email and telephone directory; but more importantly, it can also provide a centralized authentication mechanism for various applications and services.

 Cerb can use LDAP to authenticate worker logins.
 This guide will walk through the process of configuring this integration.